wawesomeNOGUI/MinecraftManhunt/README.md

 - Giving players a compass on server join or respawn

 # How To Use
-Download the Manhunt.jar from here.
-(Or look in the github release to the right) Next place the Manhunt.jar in the plugins folder of a Spigot-like server (Spigot, Paper, etc).
+Download the Manhunt.jar from (here)[https://github.com/wawesomeNOGUI/MinecraftManhunt/releases/download/1.0/Manhunt.jar].

+(Or look in the github release to the right)
+Next place the Manhunt.jar in the plugins folder of a Spigot-like server (Spigot, Paper, etc).
 Finally run the server and have all players join, then type in:
 - **/hunt playerName**